jacobsherlin/Belt-Master/README.md

-Using Pygame, this side-scrolling video game simulates the challenge of working on an assembly belt, with some retro twists.
+Using Pygame, this side-scrolling video game simulates the challenge of working on an assembly belt with some retro twists.
 The goal of the game is to bring each box to it's corresponding door without letting any boxes reach the end of the screen.

 Controls: